We are so excited that you are going to be studying here at Bucks New University.

 Tuition fees are a key matter for all students, and it is important you are familiar with how to pay and what support may be available to you.
 We charge our tuition fees once a year, at the start of each year of study – and these fees are subject to change annually.
 Some courses also have additional costs associated with them, and it’s important you familiarise yourself with these so that you can budget accordingly.
 Further budgeting advice can be found here.

-There’s a range of ways you can secure funding for postgraduate courses here at Bucks, including sponsorship, bursaries, scholarships and loans.
+If you’re a postgraduate student there’s a range of ways you can secure funding for postgraduate courses here at Bucks, including sponsorship, bursaries, scholarships and loans.

 If you have not applied for funding or you are not eligible for funding, you must ensure that all tuition fees are paid to the University.